mikikichi/sun-kernel/sun/docs.md

 # File Layout
 * in src/ you will find all the uncompiled source code
 * in src/compiled, you will find linker.ld. compilation.sh builds to here, so it is recommended you do too
-* in isofiles/build you will find kernel.bin (when using compilation.sh). all kernel.bin files must go here when making an iso.
+* in isofiles/build you will find kernel.bin. all kernel.bin files must go here when making an iso.
 * in isofiles/build/grub you will find the grub configuration file, here you can edit the name or boot options.
-* compilation.sh provides a good example on how to compile the OS, and can be copied if compiling manually for whatever reason.

 # Issues, complaints, etc
 Put them in the issues tab on GitHub.